Nischita-Edigar/React-Practice/README.md

 # React-Practice
-starting with bascis of reactjs
+starting with basics of reactjs